rebeccoder/milestone-project-one/README.md

 -   Stack Overflow https://stackoverflow.com/ which also had a lot of useful code to help find missing pieces to my work

+- CSS Tricks https://css-tricks.com/ which had a variety of code that was a bit more interactive and fun

 ### Code

--   The Nav bar code was a w3school template that I added to

--   I used "image-rendering" as well as "filter: blur 10;" on the banner image to make it clear , I found this code on Stackoverflow

--   I found the code for the offer effect on the banner on https://css-tricks.com/
+-   Any code that has been influenced by outside sources has been commented  into the html and CSS files above the code that was used.

 - The About Us section on the homepage was highly influenced by the code used in the Love Running Project by Code Institute.